rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 This step ensures that the incremental data is only migrated from Gen1 to Gen2.To validate this , below are the sequence of scripts being called out :

-   *  **ConnectToAzure** : This script will connect to Azure using pre defined and saved subscription details and credentials .
+   *  **ConnectToAzure** : Connects to Azure using pre defined and saved subscription details and credentials .

-   *  **InvokeValidation** : This script will invoke the GetGen1Inventory and GetGen2Inventory scripts and validate the data from both.
+   *  **InvokeValidation** : Invokes the Gen1 Inventory and Gen2 Inventory scripts and validate the data from both.

    *  **GetGen1Inventory** : This script will read the Gen1 file and folder details.

    *  **GetGen2Inventory** : This script will read the Gen2 file and folder details.

-   *  **CompareGen1andGen2** : This script will compare the file and folder details between Gen1 and Gen2 and generate comparison     		report.
+   *  **CompareGen1andGen2** : This script will compare the Gen1 and Gen2 folder and file details and generate output     		report post migration.

 **Run the script** [StartIncrementalLoadValidation.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/develop/src/StartIncrementalLoadValidation.ps1) in powershell , once the azure data factory pipeline run status is succeeded